rapideditor/country-coder/README.md

 - `roadSpeedUnit`: `string`, the speed unit used on traffic signs in this feature
     - `mph`: miles per hour
     - `km/h`: kilometers per hour
+- `roadHeightUnit`: `string`, the length unit used on vehicle height restriction signs in this feature
+    - `ft`: feet and inches
+    - `m`: meters
 - `callingCodes`: `[string]`, the international calling codes for this feature, sometimes including area codes